 We focus on three major Indian caste groups: high caste (Brahmin and Other Upper Castes), middle caste (Other Backward Classes) and low caste (Scheduled Caste), that can be ranked from higher structural status to lower structural status.
 We perform the empirical analysis on the two disadvantaged social groups which inherit a low level of structural status, the middle caste (MC) and the low caste (LC).
 We test whether variations in the local level of high caste's economic status can explain the gap in visible consumption and food expenditure of the lower caste households.
 The lower geographical unit for a representative sample of households in our data is the agro-climatic region, so we compute the average regional consumption level of each caste group for the 87 Indian agro-climatic regions.
 Unless one controls for the average income of the household's own group (signalling theory) and for the general variation in regional income, the coefficient is biased.
-Indeed, high caste's economic status could otherwise capture a higher regional wealth or the gap with the low caste's economic status.
+Indeed, high caste's economic status.
 This distinguishes our strategy from Charles et al. (2009) and Khamis et al. (2012).
 We use the following specification: